 - " Orientation and Proportion.
 Buildings shall include vertically oriented and proportioned façade openings with windows that have a greater height than width (an appropriate vertical/horizontal ratio ranges from 1.5:1 to 2:1).
 Where larger horizontal openings are used, they shall be divided into multiple groups of vertical windows.
 Smaller windows in utility areas or bathrooms may be horizontally proportioned. - " Materials.
-All windows shall be metal, wood clad or fiberglass.
-Vinyl windows may be used above the ground floor, if they are commercial grade acceptable to City staff. - " Glazing.
+Vinyl windows are not acceptable.
+All windows shall be metal, wood clad or fiberglass. - " Glazing.
 Glass shall be clear with a minimum of 88 percent light transmission.
 Mirrored and deeply tinted glass or applied films that create mirrored windows and curtain walls are prohibited.
-To add privacy and aesthetic variety to glass, fritted glass, spandrel glass, and other decorative treatments are appropriate.

-- " Mullions and Muntins.
+To add privacy and aesthetic variety to glass, fritted glass, spandrel glass, and other decorative treatments are appropriate. - " Mullions and Muntins.
 Muntins shall be three-dimensional with a minimum thickness of 1/2-inch, or true divided lites.
 Snap-in muntins shall not be used.